pstadler/metrics.sh/README.md

 disk_io       | Disk I/O in MB/s
 disk_usage    | Disk usage in %
-heartbeat     | System heartbeat ping          | Check if remote host is reachable
+heartbeat     | System heartbeat ping          | Check whether a remote host is reachable

 TODO: how to write custom metrics